-Some Final Reminders:
+Some Final Reminders

-- 1. Your claim must be filed with the Copyright Royalty Board at the U.S. Copyright Office. - 2.
-For stations that were retransmitted as distant signals by satellite carriers as well as cable systems during 2018, it is necessary to file a separate claim, using the proper form, to qualify for receiving satellite royalties. - 3.
-It will be prudent for you to print out and save the Confirmation Page or the email from the Board acknowledging receipt of your electronic claim, in order to be able to prove timely filing.
-The Board has in the past accepted no other form of proof. - 4.
-If the legal name or address of the Filer, the Contact Person, or the Copyright Owner changes after filing, the Copyright Royalty Board must be notified, in the form of an amendment to the claim.
+- Your claim must be filed with the Copyright Royalty Board at the U.S. Copyright Office between July 1 and August 1, 2022, using the eCRB online filing system. - For stations that were retransmitted as distant signals by satellite carriers (as well as cable systems) in 2021, it is necessary to file a separate claim, using the proper form, to qualify for receiving satellite royalties. - It will be prudent for you to print out and save the confirmation page or the email from the Board acknowledging receipt of your electronic claim, in order to be able to prove timely filing.
+The Board has in the past accepted no other form of proof. - If the legal name or address of the Filer, the Contact Person, or the Copyright Owner changes after filing, the Copyright Royalty Board must be notified, in the form of an amendment to the claim.